HumphreyCurtis/GuardianCycle/emergency-services-view/README.md

 It is written using the React framework, is fed data from Hive MQ MQTT and uses mapbox for mapping services.

-The live wesbite can be viewed at:
+The live website can be viewed at:

 [guardiancycle.preciouschicken.com](https://guardiancycle.preciouschicken.com)

-Unfortunately due to a web-sockets issue the site does not display initially (you get a blank page) until you have allowed 'unsafe' elements - this is possible via an icon in the URL bar of the browser (tested on Chrome so far - Firefox / Safari may vary).
+Unfortunately due to a web-sockets issue the site does not display initially (you get a blank page) until you have allowed 'unsafe' elements - this is possible via an icon in the URL bar of the browser (tested on Vivaldi broswer, so others - Chrome / Firefox / Safari may vary).

 to activate an incident use the HiveMQ broker using the topic `guardiancycle` and the following message: